kubernetes/website/content/zh-cn/docs/reference/setup-tools/kubeadm/implementation-details.md

 <!--
 - A kubeconfig file for controller-manager, `/etc/kubernetes/controller-manager.conf`; inside this file is embedded a client certificate with controller-manager identity.
-This client cert should have the CN `system:kube-controller-manager`, as defined by default [RBAC core components roles](/docs/reference/access-authn-authz/rbac/#core-component-roles) -->
+This client certificate should have the CN `system:kube-controller-manager`, as defined by default [RBAC core components roles](/docs/reference/access-authn-authz/rbac/#core-component-roles) -->